Drama (Yes album): Reception

 Joe Konz, in The Indianapolis Star, wrote Downes is an "adequate" replacement for Wakeman but pointed out that Horn's voice does not work as well in certain sections, such as "Into the Lens".
 He picked out that track with "Machine Messiah" and "Tempus Fugit" as highlights, the latter containing what Yes "does best" with harmony singing, playing their instruments "rampantly", and making "vigorous rock and roll".
 On "Machine Messiah", the band "assembles every kind of artillery that it can unload" with its heavy metal opening and duel between guitar and vocoder which Konz compared to "Dueling Banjos" from the film Deliverance.
 He concluded with Drama being Yes's best in years.
 In a review written in the Fort Lauderdale News, Cameron Cohick thought Drama "sounds exactly like Yes has always sounded.
 Frighteningly so".
 The opening to "Machine Messiah" is compared to Black Sabbath fashion with its "ponderous, droning riff" and keyboard lines from Downes that he compared to Wakeman.
 He compared the overall mood of Drama to Fragile and Close to the Edge (1972) with "relatively simple" song structures, most with at least one good riff.
 Though he considered the lyrics are "the usual quasi-cosmic tripe", Cohick picked "Run Through the Light" as the album's best track which he compared to "The Battle of Evermore" by Led Zeppelin.

 Music critic Rick Johnson thought the group came up with a consistent album, summarising it as "fairly solid stuff".
-In a retrospective review for AllMusic, Paul Collins rates the album three stars out of five, writing: "It rocks harder than other Yes albums" and a "harbinger of Yes and Asia albums to come" throughout the 1980s.
+In a retrospective review for AllMusic, Paul Collins wrote: "It rocks harder than other Yes albums" and a "harbinger of Yes and Asia albums to come" throughout the 1980s.
 He points out Squire's "emboldened" and "aggressive" bass playing with White's drums, and Howe's "more metallic" approach.
 Collins picks out "Machine Messiah" and "Tempus Fugit" as the album's best tracks within an album of promising material.

 Former (and later) Yes singer Jon Anderson felt the album was "not my idea of Yes" and did not represent what the band "truly is", but was open to rehearsing songs from the record during his later tenures in the group, though his suggestions were declined.

 In 2014, Prog readers voted Drama the 100th best progressive rock album.

 Seven years later, in his memoirs, Howe recalled that "Drama stands out in my estimation as a true classic Yes album.
 It speaks oceans about Yes music and the melodic adventures that we loved, a kind of accumulation of the previous decade, I'd say."